nex3/nex3.github.io/source/blog/308-marathon-and-the-thrill-of-losing.md

 [menus]: https://www.reddit.com/r/okbuddyrosalyn/comments/1cd83y8/menus_and_parkour/

 [^d2]: I was surprised to hear that some *Destiny 2* players are grumpy[^grumpy]
-    that *Marathon* exists rather instead of Bungie spending more time on their pet game, and are making their views vocally known on Twitch chats and social media.
+    that *Marathon* exists instead of Bungie spending more time on their pet game, and are making their views vocally known on Twitch chats and social media.
 Specifically, I was surprised that there were still enough *Destiny 2* players in existence to make this amount of noise, given that the [peak monthly player count] in 2026 was just a third of what it was in 2025.
 Personally, I think it probably makes sense for a company[^sony] to work on a game that people actually seem interested in playing.